Securities Dispute Arbitration

 After reviewing the documents, one might wonder whether the SEC operates to protect the securities industry from public investors.

-SICA conducted a "survey" to confirm the obvious --- why the project did "not see a lot of cases."
-At a time when SICA had received four responses to the "survey," SEC Special Counsel Robert Love's email stated, "After tedious debate on how to characterize the replies (with the SROs wanting them to be a proxy for widespread joy with the process, and public member ... asserting that he was privy to secret information indicating great woe with the process), I suggested that someone draft a short, flat report that doesn't say too much, and give others an opportunity to edit. ...
-As for the pilot itself, there are rumoured (sic) citings (sic) of a couple of cases, with unclear status or case stage."
+SICA informed the SEC, "At the time of implementation of the program, we were aware of the possibility that the program might not see a lot of cases."
+SICA conducted a "survey" to confirm the obvious.
+At a time when SICA had received only four responses to the "survey," SEC Special Counsel Robert Love's email stated: "After tedious debate on how to characterize the replies (with the SROs wanting them to be a proxy for widespread joy with the process, and public member … asserting that he was privy to secret information indicating great woe with the process), I suggested that someone draft a short, flat report that doesn't say too much, and give others an opportunity to edit."

 One might ask why the SEC advised SICA and stock exchanges on how to "protect themselves" from the investing public.